hobovirtual/tmc-sm-quickstart-guide/README.md

 ## Prerequisite
 - vSphere with Tanzu enabled on a vSphere cluster
-- A X86_X64 machine with
+- A linux X86_X64 machine with
-    - docker desktop
+    - docker desktop installed
 - A network accessible Harbor Registry
     - you need one public project for Tanzu Mission Control Self Managed images
     - access to tanzu packages repository - you can use the public repo projects.registry.vmware.com/tkg/packages/standard/repo